-4.0 REFERENCES:
+4. REFERENCES

-- 4.1 Strategic Plan 2023 - 4.2 2017 Facilities Master Plan - 4.3 Government Finance Officers Association's Best Practice on Debt Management Policy. - 4.4 California Debt and Investment Advisory Commission's "Employing a Debt Management Policy - Practices Among California Local Agencies" (CDIAC No. 14.02)
+- 4.1 Strategic Plan 2023 - 4.2 2017 Facilities Master Plan - 4.3 Government Finance Officers Association's Best Practice on Debt Management Policy. - 4.4 California Debt and Investment Advisory Commission's "Employing a Debt Management Policy Practices Among California Local Agencies" (CDIAC No. 14.02)

-5.0 POLICY:
+5. POLICY

-- 5.1 Limitations on Indebtedness - 5.1.1 OC San's debt capacity shall not exceed legal limitations such as coverage requirements or additional bonds tests imposed by existing bond covenants. - 5.1.2 Before any new debt is issued, the impact of debt service payments on total annual fixed costs shall be analyzed.
-In accordance with existing COP indenture agreements, Net Operating Revenues must be at least a 1.25 coverage ratio to the maximum annual debt service. - 5.1.3 OC San shall restrict long-term borrowing to capital improvements that provide long-term benefits to OC San. - 5.1.4 Proceeds from long-term debt shall not be used for current on-going operations. - 5.1.5 The decision to incur new indebtedness shall be integrated with the OC San's biennial Operating Budget and Capital Improvement Program Budget.
+5.1 Limitations on Indebtedness

+- 5.1.1 OC San's debt capacity is limited by the additional bonds test within outstanding bond documents.
+Before any new debt is issued, the impact of debt service payments on total annual fixed costs shall be analyzed.
+In accordance with existing COP indenture agreements, Net Operating Revenues must be at least a 1.25 coverage ratio to the maximum annual debt service. - 5.1.2 OC San's bond documents include rate covenants which set the minimum debt service coverage ratio that must be always maintained. - 5.1.3 OC San shall restrict long-term borrowing to capital improvements that provide long-term benefits to OC San. - 5.1.4 Proceeds from long-term debt shall not be used for current on-going operations. - 5.1.5 The decision to incur new indebtedness shall be integrated with the OC San's biennial Operating Budget and Capital Improvement Program Budget.
 The annual debt service payment shall be included in the Operating Budget. - 5.1.6 OC San shall integrate its debt issuances with the goals of its Capital Improvement Program by timing the issuance of debt to ensure that funds for projects are available when needed.